Scalable Bayesian computation for crossed and nested hierarchical models

-In this article we explore - methodologically, mathematically and computationally - efficient computational frameworks for Bayesian learning in large scale hierarchical models.
-We focus on two canonical hierarchical structures, which are arguably the two most common in applied Statistics; nested multilevel models, introduced in Section \ref{sec:nested-intro} below, where data is organized in hierarchical clusters and parameters in a given level in the hierarchy are shrunk to (fewer) parameters in the deeper level; and crossed effect models, introduced in Section \ref{sec:crossed-intro}, where the data is organized in a multidimensional contingency table and the within-cell distribution is modelled in terms of a linear expansion of a priori independent effects.
-Both models involve a potentially high-dimensional vector of regression parameters, denoted generically by $\bth$ in this paper, and a low-dimensional vector of variance parameters that control the shrinkage on the regression parameters, which are denoted generically by $\bg$.
-The vector of available data will be denoted generically by $\by$.
-All the models we consider will have additional covariates but we will suppress them from the notation and ``data'' will refer to available response observations $\by$.
-The total number of observations $\by$ will be denoted by $N$ and that of the total number of regression parameters $\bth$ will be denoted by $p$.
-In terms of notation, throughout the article bold face letters denote vectors (when lowercase) and matrices (when upper case).
+In this article we explore efficient computational frameworks to perform Bayesian inference in large-scale hierarchical models.
+We focus on two canonical hierarchical structures, which are arguably the two most common in applied Statistics; crossed effects models, where the data is organized in a multidimensional contingency table and the within-cell distribution is modeled in terms of a linear expansion of a priori independent effects; and nested multilevel models, where data is organized in hierarchical clusters and parameters in a given level of the hierarchy are shrunk to (fewer) parameters in the deeper level.
+Crossed effects models are the canonical framework for modeling the dependence of an output variable on a number of categorical input variables.
+In the literature they appear under various names, e.g. cross-classified data, variance component models or multiway analysis of variance \cite{gelman2005analysis,searle2009variance,volfovsky2014hierarchical}.
+Nested multilevel models are the basic hierarchical structure for data and parameters that are naturally organized in nested clusters \cite{gelman2006data}.
+The detailed specifications of these models are given in Sections \ref{sec:crossed} and \ref{sec:nested}, respectively.

+The number of parameters in these models will be denoted by $p$ and the number of observations by $n$.